AmbireTech/adex-protocol/README.md

 ### Off-chain event aggregation

-Off-chain event aggregation (OCEA) is our approach to scaling.
+Off-Chain Event AggregatioN (OCEAN) is our approach to scaling.
 Within AdEx, anything between the beginning and the end of a delivery period is tracked off-chain (e.g. clicks, impressions), and committed on-chain by the validators at the end.

 ### Validators